Police fatally shoot a blasphemy suspect in Pakistan in 2nd such killing in a week

 “This pattern of violence in cases of blasphemy, in which law enforcement personnel are allegedly involved, is an alarming trend,” it said in a statement.
 HRCP also asked the government to conduct an independent inquiry to ascertain who was responsible for Nawaz’s death and ensure those responsible for it were punished.

-The killing of Nawaz in Mirpur Khas came a day after Islamists in a nearby city, Umerkot, staged a protest, demanding his arrest.
-The mob also burned Nawaz's clinic on Wednesday, local officials said.
+The killing of Nawaz in Mirpur Khas came a day after Islamists in a nearby city, Umerkot, staged a protest demanding his arrest.
+The mob also burned Nawaz's clinic on Wednesday, officials said.

 The latest killing comes a week after an officer opened fire inside a police station in the southwestern Pakistani city of Quetta, fatally wounding Syed Khan, another suspect held on accusations of blasphemy.
 Khan was arrested on Wednesday after officers rescued him from an enraged mob that claimed he had insulted Islam's Prophet.